ovrcome/release-notes/mobile_app_release_notes.md

 # Release notes for oVRcome's Server Software

-This file contains public release notes for oVRcome's mobile app for Android, as released on the Google Play Store.
+This file contains public release notes for oVRcome's mobile app.
+CHanges apply to both Android and iOS versions, except where noted.

 For each release we note where we've Added, Changed, Fixed, or Removed code.